 - represent municipalities in the Court of King’s Bench and the Alberta Court of Appeal on judicial review applications respecting decisions of the Municipal Government Board.

 Brownlee also regularly represents the Province of Alberta through the Department of Municipal Affairs on important taxation issues that directly benefit municipalities.
 To this end, our particular focus has been the defense of provincial assessments of linear properties such as: wells and pipeline; telecommunications systems; electric power systems; and street lighting systems.

 However, Brownlee’s expertise extends to any type of property over which a tax dispute might arise, including:

 Our clients include:

 Additionally, accounting firms and private property tax firms regularly ask Brownlee to handle tax appeals for their clients.

-Brownlee has appeared at the Court of Queen’s Bench and the Court of Appeal on judicial review and statutory appeals of assessment board decisions.
+Brownlee has appeared at the Court of King’s Bench and the Court of Appeal on judicial review and statutory appeals of assessment board decisions.

 Brownlee maintains a professional relationship with a variety of organizations regarding assessment practices, training and education, and recent developments in the property assessment/tax area.
 These organizations include:

 - the Alberta Assessors’ Association